Thai Peanut Chicken Wraps: Easy Recipe Packed with Flavor

 Put your peanut butter in a bowl.
 Add the soy sauce, honey, rice vinegar, grated ginger, and sriracha.
 Whisk it.

 It’ll be really thick at first.
 That’s normal.
 Add the warm water one tablespoon at a time until it’s pourable but still thick.
-Like… salad dressing consistency?
+Is it similar to the consistency of salad dressing?
 You want it creamy, not watery.

 Taste it.
 This is important.
 Too salty?
 Add more honey.
-Not spicy enough?
+If it’s not spicy enough, consider adding more sriracha.
 More sriracha.
 It should make you smile a little when you taste it.

 Set about half aside for later.
 You’ll use the rest to coat the chicken and veggies.